Picosecond Timing-Planes for Future Collider Detectors: An updated timing plane design.

 For purposes of this study we adopt a full timing layer thickness of $\sim10$~cm as our reference design.
 This thickness is relatively small compared to either both electromagnetic and hadronic calorimeter designs now under consideration for the FCC-hh.
 A reference design using six layers of the combined dual-waveguide elements, with a depth of $10.2$~cm is shown in Fig.~\ref{newstack}.
 Overlain on the figure is an electron-initiated shower, aligned with the interstices of some of the elements, showing how this shower still is fully captured by a minimum of three of the dual-waveguide elements.

-The stackup of this timing layer consists of the paired waveguides as the basic element, with three such pairs aligned in the shower direction, and three more pairs with a half-width offset making up the complete stack of six.
-This longitudinal base section is tiled and repeated along the radial coordinate from the beam axis to fill in the region desired.
-The offsets are required due to the half-cosine response of each waveguide element, which diminishes their efficiency at their edges.
+The stackup of this timing layer consists of the paired waveguides as the basic element, with three such pairs aligned in the shower direction, and three more pairs with a half-width offset making up the complete stack of six pairs (12 single elements).
+This longitudinal base section is tiled and repeated along the transverse coordinate from the beam axis to fill in the region desired.
+The offsets are required due to the half-cosine response of each waveguide element, which diminishes their efficiency at the edges.

-To minimize the column depth of material in the stack, we assume waveguides with aluminum walls, typically about 1mm thick.
+To minimize the column depth of material in the stack, we assume waveguides with 1mm thick aluminum walls.
 The balance of the material is made up by the alumina loads, and the total depth for electromagnetic showers is thus $1.35~X_0$, and for nuclear showers, $0.37~\lambda_{N}$.
 Copper waveguide walls would double the radiation length depth to $2.75~X_0$, and the nuclear interaction depth to $0.47~\lambda_{N}$.
 For the $\sim 13\%$ of tracks that align with the interstitial gaps, the depths would be significantly larger with copper walls; for aluminum, the depths actually decrease compared to those paths through the detectors because of the higher density of $Al_2O_3$.

 The overlapping sub-layers guarantee measurement by at least three of the paired dual waveguides for showers aligned with the waveguide walls of one set, and better sampling for other showers at intermediate locations.
 A minimum configuration with four paired-dual elements is also possible with some increase in turn-on threshold, but for less than four, the sampling will be incomplete and the threshold higher as well.
-However, a configuration with several four element stacks arranged at intervals to capture separate portions of a shower is also a viable possibility and could yield useful partial calorimetry which might supplement a nearby calorimeter, especially at the high-energy end where saturation of other detectors may be an issue.
+However, a configuration with several four element stacks arranged at longitudinal intervals to capture separate portions of a shower is also a viable possibility and could yield useful partial calorimetry which might supplement a nearby calorimeter, especially at the high-energy end where saturation of other detectors may be an issue.